 Uneno

-The downside of Uneno is this isn’t the place if you’re after cheap accommodation in Tokyo for family, so there aren’t too many Tokyo family friendly hotels recommended for Uneno in this guide.
+The downside of Uneno is that it isn’t the place to go if you’re after cheap accommodation in Tokyo for a family, so there aren’t too many Tokyo family-friendly hotels recommended for Uneno in this guide.

 Odaiba